SSRdogs.org.au

 Show your family and friends.

-10. Interview potential new owners
+8. Interview potential new owners

-When someone responds to your flyer or advertisement, you have an opportunity to interview them over the phone before introducing them to the animal.
+When someone responds to your advertisement, you have an opportunity to interview them over the phone before introducing them to the animal.
 Ask questions about the person’s home environment to help you decide whether they can provide a suitable and loving permanent secure home.
-Use the questions on our adoption inquiry form if you need a format of what to ask.
-Make sure you transfer registration and or microchip details when you transfer ownership of your pet.
-You can leave your details in the Secondary Address part on the Change Of Owner form.
-In NSW this form is known as a C3A.

-11. Take the pet to a pound or shelter
+9. Take the pet to a pound or shelter

-Australian council impound facilities operate to provide their community a place for lost animals to be held until they are reclaimed.
-Once you choose to give your pet to a pound, you will pay a fee and sign a form relinquishing ownership.
-Once this is done, your pet is not a stray, it is an 'owner surrender' and may be rescued, adopted or euthanised at any time.
+If you choose to surrender your pet to a pound you will pay a fee and sign a form relinquishing ownership.
+Once this is done, your pet is not a lost animal, your pet is no longer yours and has no legally required holding time and can be rescued, adopted or euthanised at any time.
 Some pounds endeavour to remain low-kill, but will not hold a dangerous, feral or menacing animal for adoption.

-12. Last resort
+10. Last resort

-13. Never abandon your pet
+11. Never abandon your pet

 Releasing any pet into the wild is a death sentence.